 Therefore, as a Communist, I believe it is a mistake to support leaving the EU.
 Not because I love the EU, far from it, but because it is the bigger platform for the working-class struggle.
 If the EU is to fail anyway, due to its many internal contradictions, then let it not be because of the internationalism and friendly ties of workers and socialists across Europe, who may even be able to take over the reins of progress where the bourgeois classes failed.

 After this vote, at best all the Leavers can achieve by the victory is a political illusion of separation.
 The island of Britain cannot sail off into the middle of the Pacific.
 While it might seem to leave the EU, it will always be European and be affected by Europe and a need to trade with Europe.
 The big bourgeois class of the UK, who make big profits from European trade and like to move their finances around freely, will probably not allow the vote to be put into any real effect.
 So, as you can see, in this sense there is no choice, and it is better to recognize the actual struggle that lies ahead than fall for divisive fictions and retrograde steps.

 Because of these factors, we can project that a fully global capitalism will have similar characteristics to untrammelled early capitalism as it was at its genesis (in any advanced capitalist nation state), but of course on a global scale.
 The scenario for those nations on the receiving end is nightmarish, and we have already seen indications of this.
 It is therefore essential (even to the point of saving the planet from global warming) that socialists need to oppose this not by supporting narrow concerns and retreating into their shell, which will fail or at best prolong things, but by at some stage globalizing their own struggles.

-Gary Tedman has been a Orofessor at the Faculty of Design and Art at the Free University of Bozen-Bolzano, Italy, and a visiting lecturer at London Metropolitan University.
+Gary Tedman has been a Professor at the Faculty of Design and Art at the Free University of Bozen-Bolzano, Italy.